-Ethelburga was daughter of King Æthelberht of Kent.
-She was probably born around 605-10 AD, died around 647 and was buried in Lyminge.
-Today, she is more commonly known by the latinised version of her name, but in her lifetime, she would have been known as Æthelburh (pronounced ‘Athelburch’, with the “ch” quite guttural as in Scottish loch).
+Ethelburga was daughter of King Æthelberht I of Kent.
+She was probably born around 605 AD, died around 647 and was buried in Lyminge.
+Today, she is more commonly known by the latinised version of her name, but in her lifetime, she would have been known as Æthelburh (pronounced ‘Athelburch’, with the “Æ” like “a” in “apple” and “ch” quite guttural as in Scottish “loch”).

 In the early 600s, Kent was a powerful kingdom and the other Anglo-Saxon kingdoms were keen to ally themselves with Kent.
-Accordingly in the early 620s, it was agreed that Æthelburh should marry Edwin, King of Northumbria.
+Accordingly in 625, when she was perhaps 19 or 20, her brother Eadbald, who had succeeded as King of Kent following the death of their father Æthelberht, agreed that Æthelburh should marry Edwin, King of Northumbria.
 Part of the agreement was that Edwin should consider becoming a Christian like his bride, which he duly did on Easter Sunday 627 in York after much debate and contemplation.
 This began the conversion of the North, which was a significant event in the international politics of the time.
-Both Æthelburh and Edwin are recorded as receiving correspondence and gifts from the Pope in Rome.
+Both Æthelburh and Edwin are recorded as receiving correspondence and gifts from Pope Boniface in Rome.
 This marriage was extremely high profile.
 But in 633 (or possibly 634, the date is uncertain), the mission received a dramatic set-back.
-Edwin was killed in battle at Hatfield Chase near Doncaster, fighting King Cadwallon of Gwynedd and King Penda of Mercia. Æthelburh fled back to Kent with her children and sought refuge with her brother, Eadbald who had succeeded as King of Kent following the death of their father Æthelberht.
+Edwin was killed in battle at Hatfield Chase near Doncaster, fighting King Cadwallon of Gwynedd and King Penda of Mercia. Æthelburh, accompanied by Bishop Paulinus, fled back to Kent with her children and sought refuge with her brother King Eadbald.

 You can read more about Æthelburh and much more about Anglo-Saxon England at:

-There is more information about the previous excavations in Lyminge at:
+There is more information about the excavations in Lyminge from 2008-15 at:

 You can read more about how Æthelburh became confused with St Eadburg and how the dedication of the church came to be what it is today in the following article in Archaeologia Cantiana 138 (2017) A shorter version of this paper appeared in Lyminge a history, volume 7.
 A further article about the fate of the relics of Lyminge “Whatever happened to St Ethelburga? – the after-lives of the saints of Lyminge” is now available in Lyminge a history Part 10.